Newcomers to Canada (immigrants)

 How to complete your tax return

 It is important that you complete the entire identification and other information area on page 1 of your tax return.
 We need this information to assess your tax return and calculate your goods and services tax/harmonized sales tax (GST/HST) credit, plus any benefits to which you may be entitled under the Canada child benefit.

 When completing this area on your return, enter the date you became a resident of Canada for income tax purposes.

 Information about your spouse or common-law partner

-Enter your spouse or common-law partner's net world income for 2015.
+Enter your spouse or common-law partner's net world income for 2016 regardless of their residency status.
 Net world income is the net income from all sources both inside and outside of Canada.
 Underneath, enter your spouse or common-law partner's net world income for the period you were a resident of Canada.
 If applicable also enter the amount of universal child care benefit (UCCB) included on line 117, and the amount of UCCB repayment included on line 213 of his or her tax return.

 What income do you have to report?